zmike/zmike.github.io/_posts/2020-08-25-tessellation.md

                                               glsl_struct_type(fields, 2, "struct", false), "pushconst");
 pushconst->data.location = VARYING_SLOT_VAR0;
 ```
 Next up, creating a variable to represent the push constant for the TCS stage that's going to be injected.
-SPIRV is always explicit about variable sizes, so it's important that everything match up
+SPIRV is always explicit about variable sizes, so it's important that everything match up with the size and offset in the push constant that's being emitted.
+The inner level value will be first in the push constant layout, so this has offset 0, and the outer level will be second, so this has an offset of `sizeof(gl_TessLevelInner)`, which is known to be 8.
 ```c
 nir_intrinsic_instr *load_inner = nir_intrinsic_instr_create(b.shader, nir_intrinsic_load_push_constant);
 load_inner->src[0] = nir_src_for_ssa(nir_imm_int(&b, offsetof(struct zink_push_constant, default_inner_level)));